GabeOchieng/schneider/pages/consumption/problem_description.md

 In the context of this challenge, we do not want to look at all of the details of the building--the objective of the challenge is to provide an algorithm that can (i) either make a good forecast for all or some of the buildings or (ii) bring the conclusion that other data would be necessary to make relevant forecasts.

+** CONSIDER ONLY PAST DATA WHEN MAKING YOUR PREDICTIONS **

+The goal of this competition is to _forecast_ consumption accurately.
+Only algorithms that can be fully replicated and shown to only use past data to create the forecasts will be considered eligible for the prize money.

 <div class="container">
 	<div class="row">
 		<div class="col-xs-3">